aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to GIF on Android via Java" h2="Convert CGM to GIF in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+GIF (Graphics Interchange Format) is a bitmap image format which is widely used for web graphics.
+Converting CGM to GIF can be useful for displaying technical drawings on the web.

+<h2>How Aspose.Total helps for cgm to gif conversion</h2>

+Aspose.Total for Android Java is a comprehensive package of APIs which can be used to integrate various features into mobile applications.
+It includes APIs for PDF, Word Processing, Email, and other file formats.
+By using two APIs of Aspose.Total for Android Java package, you can easily integrate CGM to GIF conversion feature in your mobile apps.

-You can integrate CGM to GIF conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to GIF.
+First you need to convert CGM file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features for manipulating PDF documents.
+It can be used to convert CGM to DOC with just a few lines of code.

+Secondly, by using Word Processing API Aspose.Words for Android Java, you can render DOC to GIF.
+This API provides a wide range of features for manipulating Word documents.
+It can be used to convert DOC to GIF with just a few lines of code.

+Thus, Aspose.Total for Android Java package can be used to integrate CGM to GIF conversion feature in your mobile apps.
+It is a comprehensive package of APIs which can be used to integrate various features into mobile applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}